lule-ahmedi/StreamReasoning/README.md

 Jess Tab v1.7 and
 Protege v3.5
 6. Run the application
-A short video demonstration about the usage of StreamJess can be found here.

-Follow this tutorial to get started with StreamJess.
+Follow the tutorial to get started with StreamJess.

 # Getting support
-For more information on C-SWRL and StreamJess contact e.jajaga at seeu dot edu dot mk
+For more information on C-SWRL and StreamJess contact edmond.jajaga at ubt-uni dot net

 # Literature
 - E. Jajaga dhe L. Ahmedi.
 C-SWRL: A unique Semantic Web framework for reasoning over stream data.
 Intl.
 Journal of Semantic Computing, 2017.